day8/re-frame-10x/docs/HyperlinkedInformation/UsingTheRepl.md

 ### The Running App

-Until this moment, it may not have occurred to you that `re-frame-10x` is effectively a part of your app.
-Yes, it certainly looks separate, but it is running alongside your app in the same browser VM, and it is a code dependency of your app, which means it can be accessed from the REPL like any other part of your app.
+`re-frame-10x` is effectively a part of your app.

+Yes, it looks separate, but it is running alongside your app in the same browser VM.
+It just a code dependency of your app, and that means **_it can be accessed from the REPL like any other part of your app_**.

-So, if we knew enough about the way `re-frame-10x` stored trace data, we could use the REPL to reach into its data structures and access anything we wanted.
+`re-frame-10x` can be accessed by you from the REPL, just like other parts of your app.
+And the trace stored by `re-frame-10x` is no different to any other data stored in your app.
+But, of course, you'd have to know how to reach into re-frame-10x and obtain this traced data.

-So, let's flesh this concept out a bit.
-Imagine that `re-frame-10x` supplied an API function called, say, `traced-result` in a namespace called, say, `day8.re-frame-10x`, then you could evaluate the following at the REPL:
+To make this easier, `re-frame-10x` supplies an API function called `traced-result` in a namespace `day8.re-frame-10x`, which you can call from the REPL like this:

 ```
 (day8.re-frame-10x/traced-result 80 4)
 ```

-and this call would return the trace data at the "trace coordinates" 80 4.
+Such a call would return the trace data at the "trace coordinates" 80 4.
 If it helps to understand, imagine that `80` is the `Epoch id` and `4` is the trace-id within that `Epoch`.
 (Warning I just made that up, and it doesn't matter)